Dean: J. Murray Gibson

 Common Program Prerequisites can also be found at https://dlss.flvc.org/admin-tools/common-prerequisites-manuals

 Engineering Major Area

-Course requirements for engineering major areas consist of additional mathematics and basic science courses, engineering core courses (e.g. thermodynamics, engineering mechanics, electrical circuit analysis), engineering required courses, and engineering technical courses.
-A current statement of requirements for engineering major areas is available as advising materials in the academic departments.
+Course requirements for engineering major areas consist of additional mathematics and basic science courses, engineering science courses, and engineering design courses.
+Current requirements for engineering major areas are included in the advising materials in the academic departments.

 Graduate Admission Requirements

 A candidate must fulfill the following minimum requirements for admission into the graduate program:

 - A Bachelor degree in engineering or a closely allied field from an accredited institution of higher learning;

 - Official GRE scores or departmentally approved GRE waiver;

 - A grade point average of 3.0 or better on a 4.0 scale on all works while registered as an upper-division student;